MACS40700/course_site/content/faq/peer-evaluations/index.md

 ## How will I be evaluated?

-Students will complete a series of (roughly) weekly programming assignments linked to class materials.Each assignment will be evaluated by myself or a TA.
+Students will complete a series of (roughly) biweekly programming assignments linked to class materials.Each assignment will be evaluated by myself or a TA.

-Assignments will initially come with starter code, or an initial version of the program where you need to fill in the blanks to make it work.
+# Assignments will initially come with starter code, or an initial version of the program where you need to fill in the blanks to make it work.
 As the quarter moves on and your skills become more developed, less help upfront will be provided.

 While students are encouraged to assist one another in debugging programs and solving problems in these assignments, it is imperative students also learn how to do this for themselves.
 That is, **students need to understand, write, and submit their own work.**